First-order sentences in random groups I: universal sentences

-The estimate was given in \cite{BGHPS} on the number $p(n)$ of planar graphs with $n$ vertices, $p(n)\leq 2^{5n}$ (see also \cite{SV}).
-Therefore the number of planar graphs without degree 2 vertices is not greater than $2^{10f }.$ \end{proof} From now we assume that our DVK (respectively aDVK) consist of triangular diagrams (respectively abstract triangular diagrams).
-So each diagram has a form as in Figure \ref{TrianglewithVariable} and variables are assigned to the sides of triangles.
+The estimate was given in \cite{BGHPS} on the number $p(v)$ of planar graphs with $v$ vertices, $p(v)\leq 2^{5v}$ (see also \cite{SV}).
+Therefore the number of planar graphs with vertices of degree $\geq 3$ is not greater than $2^{10f }.$ \end{proof} From now we assume that our DVK (respectively aDVK) consist of triangular diagrams (respectively abstract triangular diagrams).
+So each diagram has a form as in figure \ref{TrianglewithVariable} and variables are assigned to the sides of triangles.

 The number of ways to associate $n$ relators to $f$ faces is $S(f,n)$ - the Stirling number (the number of ways to partition a set of $f$ elements into $n$ non-empty subsets).

 \begin{lemma} Let $\ell$ be the length of each relator.
 The total number of families aDVK with $f$ faces labelled by $n\leq f$ different relators is bounded by $(K2^{13}\ell ^7)^{f+2q}S(f,n)$, where $S(f,n)$ is the Stirling number and $q$ is the number of triangles (which is equal to the number of triangle equations). \end{lemma} \begin{proof} In order to transform a family of planar graphs into a family of abstract van Kampen diagrams we need to make certain choices.
 We explain below how these choices affect the total number of abstract van Kampen diagrams.